Meet your Executive Team for 2025/26

 President of Student Opportunities

-"My name is Robert Moran, and I am your President of Student Opportunities for 2025/26.
+"My name is Romo, and I am your President of Student Opportunities for 2025/26.

 In our time at university, 'opportunity' takes many forms - academic exploration, creative expression, professional development, and the sheer joy of discovering what we're capable of.
 But for too many, these opportunities remain out of reach.
 Whether it's due to financial constraints, lack of confidence, or a simple unawareness of what is available, the gap between potential and participation persists.
 I believe that must change.